skrey/yellow-extensions/source/update/README.md

 `UpdateCurrentFile` = file with current update settings
 `UpdateCurrentRelease` = currently installed product release
 `UpdateTrashTimeout` = storage of deleted files in seconds
-`UpdateDailyTimestamp` = time of next daily update
+`UpdateDailyTimestamp` = time of next daily notification
 `UpdateNotification` = pending notifications

 The log file can be found in file `system/extensions/yellow.log`.